School of Art Student Guide

 If you are enrolled in a course for which you have been given credit, you must drop it from your enrolment.

-For further information about Credit Transfer and RPL please refer to:
+For further information about Credit Transfer and RPL please refer to the RMIT page.

 Email - your RMIT student email account